What's the Best Engine?

 The nice thing about the Z18ET is its a factory setup, legal in most Australia states for a 1200.
 The downside is how available is it, including the wiring harness?

 E15, E15ET, or E16 OHC engines.
-These are plentiful in mid-80s Pulsars and Sentras, are similar to the A15 and have plenty of go-fast parts available.
+These are plentiful in mid-80s Pulsars and Sentras, are the replacement to the A15 and have plenty of go-fast parts available.

-A less popular swap is the KA24 engine, this is a big one! at 2.4 liters.
-In many countries, it is readily available and inexpensive coming out of Nissan pickups.
+A common swap in the USA is the KA24 engine, this is a big one! at 2.4 liters.
+In many countries, it is readily available and inexpensive coming out of Nissan Navarra/Harbody pickups.

 The main downside is that it is fairly heavy -- as heavy as an L-series engine (the KA24 is based on the L-series engines).
-One or two club members have swapped this into their 1200s with good success, reporting 14.0 second 1/4s with a stock motor.
+Club members have swapped this into their 1200s with good success, reporting 14.0 second 1/4s with a stock motor.
 Reportedly, a stock KA24DE can handle a fair amount of turbocharger boost, but not as much and doesn't rev as high as the SR20DET or CA18DET.
-So it's a good engine for street use, but the others may be better for high-dollar supercar buildups.
+So it's a good engine for street use, but the SR or CA may be better for high-dollar supercar buildups.

-- CA18DET.
-Many say this is the very best engine for a swap.
+Many say the CA18DET is the very best engine for a Datsun 1200 swap.
 Excellent engine.
 High power potential.

 The Nissan CG series of small-bore engines are excellent 16-valve all-alloy designs, lighter even than the A12 engine.
 There is a heap of performance parts for the CG series.
 This conversion has been done in NZ for a 1200 race car so it is possible.
 A 1.4 liter version is available.